moradAbdessamad/dynamic_priscing/README.md

 ## 📄 License

-This project is part of a Master's thesis (PFE - Projet de Fin d'Études) for dynamic pricing in hotel revenue management.
+This project is part of a Master's thesis (PFE - Projet de Fin d'Études) for dynamic pricing in hotel revenue management system.

 ## 👥 Authors